bessinnica/Loc-markdig-azuredocs-test/articles/media-services/media-services-frequently-asked-questions.md

 Q: What are the supported characters for naming files when working with AMS?

 A: Media Services uses the value of the IAssetFile.Name property when building URLs for the streaming content (for example, http://{AMSAccount}.origin.mediaservices.windows.net/{GUID}/{IAssetFile.Name}/streamingParameters.)
 For this reason, percent-encoding is not allowed.
-The value of the **Name** property cannot have any of the following [percent-encoding-reserved characters](http://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters): !*'();:@&=+$,/?%#[]".
+The value of the <strong>Name</strong> property cannot have any of the following [percent-encoding-reserved characters](http://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters): !*'();:@&=+$,/?%#[]".
 Also, there can only be one ‘.’ for the file name extension.

 Q: How to connect using REST?